Bay Adelaide Centre: First tower proposal

 The first tower development on the site was a joint project by Markborough Properties and TrizecHahn: a 57-storey office tower to be constructed at the corner of Bay and Adelaide Streets.
-It was to have cost almost a billion dollars, and was the last of a series of construction projects in downtown Toronto launched in the boom years of the 1980s, when a number of massive towers were built nearby, such as Scotia Plaza.
+It was to have cost $500 million, and was the last of a series of construction projects in downtown Toronto launched in the boom years of the 1980s, when a number of massive towers were built nearby, such as Scotia Plaza.

 The building caused considerable controversy among those opposed to the erection of such massive structures.
 The tower would have stood far higher than was allowed by the city's official plan.
-To gain city hall's approval, the developers committed some $80 million towards new social housing and other projects.
-A portion of the site was turned over to the city for use as a park that is now Cloud Gardens.
+To gain city hall's approval, the developers committed some $33 million towards new social housing.
+In addition, a portion of the site and $5 million were given by the developers to the city to build a new park named Bay Adelaide Park (now Cloud Gardens).
 Both of these deals went ahead, despite the tower never having been completed.

 Construction began in 1990, but the developers soon ran into problems.
 The economy went into recession and office vacancy rates in Toronto rose to 20%.
 Construction was halted, and in 1993, with over $500 million already invested, the project was permanently put on hold.
 All that was completed was the underground parking garage and several storeys of the concrete service shaft that stood from 1991 onwards, as a monument to the failed project in downtown Toronto.
 The stump of the service shaft was known to security and the locals as "the bunker" or simply "the stump".
 The parking garage was in operation, and the stump itself was used as a surface on which to mount advertisements.

 The exterior of the stump of the building was depicted as a nightclub in the opening scene of the 1996 comedy film Kids in the Hall: Brain Candy.